North Dakota

 • A non-driver color photo identification card number assigned to the individual by the department of transportation;

-• Account number or credit card number or debit card number in combination with any required security code, access code, or password that would permit access to an individual’s financial accounts;
+• The individual's financial institution account number, credit card number, or debit card number in combination with any required security code, access code, or password that would permit access to an individual’s financial accounts;

 • The individual’s date of birth;